-- Novice – Is able to prepare data consistant with the requirements of the system.
+- Novice – Is able to prepare data consistent with the requirements of the system.

-- Competent – Able to prepare data consistant with the requirements of the system and flag possible issues, errors and integrate with GIS
+- Competent – Able to prepare data consistent with the requirements of the system and flag possible issues, errors and integrate with GIS

 - Proficient – Will prepare all data and flag possible errors or inconsistent cross referencing and then collate these issues in order to rectify them.
 Integrate data onto a GIS system or similar data management system such as IADB.